-The Baikal 12-bore shotgun is a reliable, well-made gun capable in practical terms of holding its own against much more expensive alternatives
+The Baikal 12-bore shotgun is a reliable, well-made gun capable in practical terms of holding its own against much more expensive alternatives, discovers Jason Harris

-It is a little shinier perhaps and has a different stock shape but is still very recognisable there is no hiding its ancestry.
+It is a little shinier perhaps and has a different stock shape but is still very recognisable.
+There is no hiding the fact that it is a Baikal.

 The first thing I noticed on the Baikal 12-bore is the tightness of the action, especially when closing the gun.
 A firm wrist movement is required, an indication that this later model still retains the solid virtues of the earlier models.